 This can be a tricky question.
 While South America and all of Latin America is much laxer on visa requirements compared to Asia and the Middle East, the same requirements exist if you want to teach totally legit.
 If your goal is to teach in Colombia on a working visa and be eligible to apply for all available teaching positions, then you will need to meet the same requirements as you would in say Japan, China, Vietnam and other well-known destinations.
 In other words, you will need to be a native English speaker and have a four-year degree.

 While you don’t need a TEFL or TESOL for some positions, having one will definitely give you a leg up on the competition and there a plenty of positions that require one.
+If you want to inform yourself about how TEFL certification will support you teaching abroad, I recommend you join a free webinar from our partner International TEFL Academy.
 Keep in mind that the teaching English industry in Colombia has developed in recent years.
 While the cowboy days of rolling in on a tourist visa and landing a teaching gig can still be had, Colombia as a whole is a rapidly developing economy, which really just means more regulation and standardization.

 Can I teach English in Colombia without a four-year degree or passport from an English-speaking country?